 Since California first passed a proposition legalizing marijuana for medical purposes in 1996, medical marijuana has seen a rise in state and public support and has become a growing and prosperous industry.
-Marijuana, also known as cannabis, has now been approved for medical use in 25 states, and is used to treat symptoms associated with diseases such as AIDS, cancer, and glaucoma.
+Marijuana, also known as cannabis, has been approved for medical use in 33 states, as of November 2018, and is used to treat symptoms associated with diseases such as AIDS, cancer, and glaucoma.

 If current trends persist, medical marijuana will continue to grow as an industry and public support with it.
 According to surveys from recent years, public approval of medical marijuana has indeed increased, remaining above 77 percent since 2011.
 Medical marijuana patients seem to also be satisfied with the treatment they experience, with a majority reporting that they would be highly likely to recommend medical marijuana to friends or family for treatment.